JavaTMP/JavaTMP/docs/pages/steps-to-add-new-javascript-plugin.md

 ```
 9. Make sure that the previous command downloaded the plugin folder in `./node_modules` folder
 and updated the `./package.json`'s dependencies section by adding the new module name as dependency.
-10. Create a demo page for new plugin by using one of empty pages like `./web/pages/custom-pages/empty-pages/card-page.html` page.
+10. Create a demo page for new plugin by using one of empty pages like `./web/pages/custom-pages/empty-pages/card-page.jsp` page.
-11. Add a link for new page in sidebar menu in index.html page and make it point to above new plugin page.
+11. Add a link for new page in sidebar menu in `index.jsp` page and make it point to above new plugin page.
 12. Implement the plugin functionalities in the new page and check if the new plugin need a custom style to reflect
 the standard JavaTMP template styling.
 13. If the new plugin need a custom styling page, then create a new empty sass file in assets/sass/plugins folder.